Trinity CertPT course lets you develop your ability to evaluate, adapt, create and reflect on the use of context-specific teaching resources

 - Substantive teaching experience (at least two years) that allows a candidate to complete the assessment tasks to the level required

 Why take a Trinity CertPT?

-Here is a great answer to this question from, Adriana, one of our Business English CertPT students.
+Here is an excellent answer to this question from Adriana, one of our Business English CertPT students.